pilagod/js-tracker/README.md

 ## Special Thanks

-Special thanks to Fiti, a fantastic UI/UX designer, for the design of logo, banner, music, and sidebar materials.
+Special thanks to Fiti, a fantastic UI/UX designer, for the design of logo, banner, music, and materials in sidebar.
 Without her I will never give birth to this project. 🙂️

 ## License
 MIT